aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 ### Mass balance

 Throughout all of this there has been a constant *k<sub>c</sub>* floating around, unaddressed.
-In practice this is usually a free-parameter determined by fitting with experimental data.
+In practice this is usually a free parameter determined by fitting with experimental data.
 However it can also be determined by a mass balance.

 The total molar flux through any plane *z=m* is the same for all *m* (in the region of fully developed flow),  which is to say